gimzing/hello-world/README.md

 `sudo apt install ./code_1.68.1-1655263094_amd64.deb`

-Install Remote Containers extension and open platform-frontend in a new container with Nodejs 16 and Typscript
+Install Remote Containers extension and open platform-frontend in a new container with Nodejs 16 and Typescript

 ## Go